I Am Malala

 Analysis

-One day in 2005, when Malala was about thirteen years old, there was an earthquake in Swat.
+One day in 2005, when Malala was eight years old, there was an earthquake in Swat.
 While Mingora was largely spared from damage, the earthquake did huge damage to nearby cities like Kashmir and Kabul.
 Children and the elderly died in the disaster.
 In the aftermath, Malala’s family campaigned to raise money to help the families of the victims of the earthquake.

 It’s often said that crises bring out the best and the worst in human beings.
 Here, the earthquake brings out the best in Malala’s family: they selflessly donate money to earthquake victims and help the families of people who died.